Misunderstanding of Job’s Trial Few Could Bear

 Job was tried for his faith, hope and perseverance.
 He passed the trial for faith, he never denied Elohim, but he almost gave up hope and perseverance when he came to the point even to curse the day of his birth.
 Likewise, we may be tried for faith, hope and perseverance; some may endure all the way to the end, some of us may fall short and give up the last ray of hope, as Job did.

+From the very beginning of Job’s trial we know that he was tested by Elohim through the adversary (satan) whose office is to accuse the brethren and find fault in them.
+But Job did not know that.
+He did not know that his affliction was designed by YHVH to show that there was a piety amidst the loss, sufferings, affliction, and even death.
 Throughout his trial, which he did nothing to deserve, Job was constantly struggling to find the answer as to why he was going through all this suffering, because from Job’s perspective his suffering was without transgression (Job 34:6).
 And he was right; he did nothing wrong to deserve it.
-What Job did not know, however, was that that was not a punishment for any wrong doing, but a challenge of the adversary which eventually became a test for Job.
+What Job did not know, however, was that that was not a punishment for any wrongdoing, but a challenge of the adversary which eventually became a test for Job.
 See Job 42:1-6.
 That was what Job did not know.
+And that was not what his friends Eliphaz, Bildad, Tsophar and Elihu knew either.
+But they all were drawing wrong conclusions in their speeches as to the rationality of Job’s suffering.
+Job said, ‘It does not profit a man that he takes delight in Elohim.’
+(Job 34:9).
+To which Elihu said,

-Listen to me, you men of heart: far be it from El to do wrong, and from the Almighty to commit unrighteousness.
+Listen to me, you men of heart far be it from El to do wrong, and from the Almighty to commit unrighteousness.
 For He repays man’s work to him, and makes man find a reward according to his path.
 The truth is, El does not do wrong, and the Almighty does not twist judgement (Job 34:10-12)

 From this we deduce that YHVH repays man’s work and makes him find a reward according to his works, because He does not wrong anyone, nor does He twist His judgement, but judges rightly for man’s good.
+And,

 If you sin, what would you do against Him?
 If your transgressions are increased, what would you do to Him?
 If you are righteous, what do you give Him?
 Or what does He receive from your hand?
 (Job 35:6-7) Only, it is false that El does not hear, and that the Almighty pays no attention to it.
 Although you say you do not see Him, yet judgement is before Him, and you wait for Him.
 (Job 35:13-14)

 Here, Elihu comes to the realization of Job’s misunderstanding of his suffering and gives the answer Job was looking for: if man sins, he suffers; and if he walks in righteousness, it is for his good.
-But, it is not true that YHVH does not hear the prayers of the afflicted; that He does not see the tears of the sufferer, and that the Almighty pays no attention to the pain of the sick.
+But it is not true that YHVH does not hear the prayers of the afflicted; that He does not see the tears of the sufferer, and that the Almighty pays no attention to the pain of the sick.
 YHVH listens and sees, but He chooses when, how, or whether to respond – something Job and we do not and cannot understand completely.

 We like Job are in trials; and often we like Job do not even know that we are being tested.
 But, unlike Job we do know 1Co 10:13 and yet still sin when we defend ourselves against Him, because He does not answer us (Job 33:13-14).
+We may pray to Him when we suffer, but we forget to be vigilant and pray in order to avoid the trial.
+As the Mediator has said,

 Watch and pray, lest you enter into trial.
 The spirit indeed is eager, but the flesh is weak.
 (Mat 26:41)